XcavateBlockchain/xcavate-node-paseo/docs/ismp-token-gateway/ARCHITECTURE.md

 - ISMP module for asset bridging
 - Manages custody, minting, and burning of assets
-- Handles precision conversion between chains
+- Maintains asset precision as registered on each chain

 **Core functionality:**
 - Asset registration with ERC6160 deployment
 - Cross-chain teleport operations
-- Automatic decimal conversion
+- Decimal precision mapping per chain
 - Custody management for native assets

 See [Transfer Flows](./TRANSFER_FLOWS.md) for detailed transfer mechanics.